JuliaPackaging/BinDeps.jl/README.md

 	baz = library_dependency("libbaz")
 ```

-And let's suppose that these libraries are available in the `libfoo-dev` and `libbaz-dev`
+Let's suppose that these libraries are available in the `libfoo-dev` and `libbaz-dev`
 in apt-get and that both libraries are installed by the `libbaz` yum package.
 We may
 declare this as follows: